 Pro-Iran protesters leave US embassy in Baghdad

 Pro-Iran demonstrators left the besieged US embassy in Baghdad on Wednesday after the Hashed al-Shaabi paramilitary force ordered them to withdraw a day after their dramatic incursion.
-Thousands of Iraqi supporters of the largely Iranian-trained Hashed had encircled and vandalized the embassy compound Tuesday, outraged by US airstrikes that killed 25 Hashed fighters over the weekend.
+Thousands of Iraqi supporters of the largely Iranian-trained Hashed had encircled and vandalised the embassy compound Tuesday, outraged by US air strikes that killed 25 Hashed fighters over the weekend.

 On Wednesday morning, crowds of men brandished the Hashed's colors, torched US flags and hurled rocks towards the compound.
 Security personnel inside responded with tear gas, wounding at least 20 people, the Hashed said.